 1. They test only limited immune reactions and do not show non-immune food reactions

 Food sensitivity testing is not perfect, as it is only testing a very select part of the immune system.
-The most common parts of the immune system that are tested are IgE (true allergy), IgA (mucosal immune system) or IgG (delayed food sensitivities).
+Parts of the immune system most often tested are IgE (true allergy), IgA (mucosal immune system), and IgG (delayed food sensitivities).
 A negative test does not exclude a reaction by the innate immune system, or a non-immune reaction (like lactose intolerance, FODMAP intolerance, or histamine intolerance).

 2. Laboratory standards differ